tarlingvallimlab/Absorption-CYP7A1/README.md

 6. Conduct Gene Set Enrichment Analysis (GSEA) using clusterProfiler package in R.

 ### > Trim Galore
-This folder contains output for trim.sh
+This folder contains output for trim.sh.

 #### 1. trim.sh
 This script trims adapter sequences and low-quality bases CYP7A1 FASTQ files (not in folder).